The data is in: Customer Experience was the #1 investment area for marketers according to Gartner’s 2015 CMO Spend Survey.

 |Advanced data capabilities with a single view of the customer and a multi-faceted segmentation strategy.
 These marketers are performing measurement, personalization, and optimization ACROSS channels.
 They have the data sophistication to tie their analytics to business outcomes.|

 |Best-in-class data capabilities that allow 1:1 marketing.
 These brands perform continuous testing and optimization, and capture customer data at every touch point.
 They have data science teams that work with the data to yield insights which loop back into marketing plans.
 They develop personalized upsell and cross-sell pathways.
 Their analytics are tied directly to revenue.|

-If you’re thinking that you have a long way to go, don’t worry, you’re not alone.
-But you should get moving!
-Using data to mature your customer experience can yield big business results for your firm.
-And there’s every chance that your competitors are a half step ahead.
+If you’re thinking that you have a long way to go, don’t worry because you’re not alone.
+But, you should get moving!
+Using data to mature your Customer Experience can yield big business results for your firm.
+And, there’s every chance that your competitors are a half step ahead.